 To test the capability of the commercial C and T ELISA kits in quantifying concentrations of T and C in the serum of Aceh cattle, the commercial C (Cat. no. EIA-1887) and T (Cat. no. EIA-1559) ELISA kits produced by DRG Instruments GmbH, Germany, were evaluated using analytical and biological validations.
-The procedure for assay validation was conducted as described by Rangel-Negrin et al.14 and Gholib et al.4.
-Briefly, the analytical validation was comprised of parallelism (i.e. running serial dilution of Aceh cattle serum 1:2 to 1:16, assayed together with C and T standards, and comparing the slope of expected dose versus percent bound of diluted Aceh cattle serum with the slope of C and T standards), accuracy (i.e. adding known quantities of hormone to C and T standards and calculating the percentage of recovery), and precision (i.e., measuring some low-quality controls (QC L) and high-quality controls (QC H) in one microplate to calculate intra-assay coefficients of variation (CV) and some OC L and OC H in several microplates to calculate inter-assay CV.
+The procedure for assay validation was conducted as described by Rangel-Negrin et al. 15 and Gholib et al. 5.
+Briefly, the analytical validation was comprised of parallelism (i.e. running serial dilution of Aceh cattle serum 1:2 to 1:16, assayed together with C and T standards, and comparing the slope of expected dose versus percent bound of diluted Aceh cattle serum with the slope of C and T standards), accuracy (i.e. adding known quantities of hormone to C and T standards and calculating the percentage of recovery), and precision (i.e., measuring some low-quality controls (QC L) and high-quality controls (QC H) in one microplate to calculate intra-assay coefficients of variation (CV) and some QC L and QC H in several microplates to calculate inter-assay CV.
 The sensitivity was reported as provided by the manufacturer.

-For the biological validation of C, we examined the effects of transportation on the C excretion.
-We used five of the Aceh cattle described above (two bulls and three cows).
+For the biological validation of C, we examined the effects of transportation on the C excrete We used 16 of the Aceh cattle described above (eight bulls and eight cows).
 Bulls and cows were transported using different road vehicles (open car) around Banda Aceh at 11.00 a.m for an hour (~40 km/hour).
 During transportation, cattle were secured using a rope around their neck and bulls and cows were transported using different vehicles.
-We predicted that C concentrations should be higher following transportation.
-We collected serum a day beford transportation and four hours after transportation.
-Serum was collected as described above.
-For the biological validation of T, we compared the concentrations of T from six bulls and six cows and predicted that the T concentration should be higher in bulls.
+For pre-transportation samples, blood samples were collected a day before transporting the cattle at 06.00 to 08.00 to prevent stress.
+For post-transportation samples, blood samples were collected four hours after transportation at 16.00 to 8.00.
+Blood samples were then processed as serum as described above.
+For the biological validation of T, we compared the concentrations of T from 16 bulls and 16 cows.
+For this purpose, blood samples were collected in the morning at 06.00 to 08.00.